 ADEQUATE COVERAGE - For traditional cellular service or PCS service, coverage is considered to be "adequate" within that area surrounding a Base Station where the predicted or measured median field strength of the transmitted signal is greater than -90dBm.
 It is acceptable for there to be holes within the area of Adequate Coverage where the signal is less then -90 dBm, as long as the signal regains its strength to greater than -90 dBm further away from the Base Station.
 For the limited purpose of determining whether the use of a Repeater is necessary or desirable, there shall be deemed not to be adequate Coverage within said holes.
 The outer boundary of the area of Adequate Coverage, however, is that location past which the signal does not regain strength of greater than -90 dBm.
-For services other than traditional cellular service or PCS service, ZBA will determine what is adequate coverage from time to time based on the evidence presented, which may include but shall not be limited to then-current industry standards and government regulatory standards or materials.
+For services other than traditional cellular service or evidence presented, which may include but shall not be limited to then-current industry standards and government regulatory standards or materials.